Policy Index

 Research ethics checks contribute to safeguarding the dignity, rights, safety, and well-being of all actual or potential participants in social, behavioural, economic and educational research.
 Editors may request that reviewers comment on the standard of experimental reporting, experimental design, or any other aspects of the study reported that may cause concern.
 If concerns are raised or clarifications are needed, they may need to request evidence of ethical research approval or question authors.
 Where cultural and heritage research is conducted, approval from relevant Community Board/s may be required.

-It is important that the language and descriptors used to describe research populations are bias-free.
+Bias-free languageIt is important that the language and descriptors used to describe research populations are bias-free.
 The seventh edition of the Publication Manual of the American Psychological Association (APA 2020) provides recommendations for eliminating bias in language in relation to gender, age, racial and ethnic background, sexual orientation, disability status, and socioeconomic status.
+When detailing demographic information about a study population, it is advisable to use terms to designate ethnicity rather than race.
+Racial and ethnic identity is covered in the seventh edition APA Style guide here.

-For manuscripts reporting studies involving human participants, the GJSD requires a statement from authors to confirm that the appropriate ethical approval/s has been received, along with details of the approving ethics committee/board, and that the study conforms to recognized standards, see for example the Declaration of Helsinki and US Federal Policy for the Protection of Human Subjects.
+Human studies & subjectsFor manuscripts reporting studies involving human participants, the GJSD requires a Declaration statement from authors to confirm that the appropriate ethical approval/s has been received, along with details of the approving ethics committee/board if applicable, and that the study conforms to recognised standards, see for example the Declaration of Helsinki and US Federal Policy for the Protection of Human Subjects.

 In cases where manuscripts may involve potentially vulnerable groups and, therefore, where informed consent may have required particular attention from the study authors and the institution where the work took place, we recommend particular care to ensure expected standards have both been met and are described in the article.
 The Icelandic Human Rights Center presents a list containing twelve examples of vulnerable groups and the Economic and Social Research Council in the UK provides further advice about research with potentially vulnerable people.

-To ensure that informed consent has been obtained, the GJSD require Authors to confirm this before publication and require that this information be included in a statement to this effect within their manuscript.
+To ensure that informed consent has been obtained, the GJSD require Authors to confirm this before publication and require that this information be included in a Declaration statement to this effect within their manuscript.
 Note that consent to participate in research is separate from consent to publish.
 It is necessary to obtain consent to publish if there is any possibility that information shared may identify an individual person, and document that this has been given within the manuscript.
 Consent forms do not need to be submitted with the manuscript, but researchers should provide necessary details if requested to do so by the journal.

-Authors must list all funding sources in their manuscript and describe the role of the funder.
-For example, if a commercial organization funded the study, designed the study, and also recruited the investigators.
+Research fundingAuthors must list all funding sources in their manuscript and describe the role of the funder.
+For example, if a commercial organisation funded the study, designed the study, and also recruited the investigators.
 Other sources of support should also be clearly identified, these might include funding for open-access publication derived from a grant or from an Author’s institution, or funding for writing or editorial assistance, or provision of experimental materials.
 If there is no specific funding, this should be stated.

 Archiving policy